Family observation

 Term three

 You will begin to focus on specific client groups such as working with adults, or working with a family where someone has a disability.
-This will also include completing a genogram interview with a clinical family from your placement.
+This will also include completing a genogram interview with a clinical family from your work setting or placement.
+You will need to be working with a family or couple to complete this assignment.

 Modules